Eraser4869/WorkU/README.md

-IT Works done in university
+Part of IT Works done in university